 Section 18.
 Civil penalty.

 Except as otherwise provided herein, any person who violates any provision of this ordinance shall be subject to a civil penalty for each level of violation in accordance with this ordinance.
 Fines shall be established by the Polk County Board of Commissioners based on the level and nature of the violation and number of repeat offences.
 If the violation is continued, each day's violation shall constitute a separate offense.
 For the purposes of this section, repeat violations occur where the agency has issued a fine for the same offense within a 24-month period.
-Nothing is this section shall prevent agency representatives from issuing warning violations.
+Nothing in this section shall prevent agency representatives from issuing warning violations.

-The animal owner or custodian shall be issued a written notice of violation and penalty which shall be required to make payment to the Polk County Finance Department within 10 days of receiptreceipt of notice.
+The animal owner or custodian shall be issued a written notice of violation and penalty which shall be required to make payment to the Polk County Finance Department within 10 days of receipt of notice.
 Notice of the civil penalty and violation shall be delivered in person to the violator or mailed by certified mail, return receipt requested, to the violator's last known address.
 If the applicable civil penalty is not paid within the period prescribed, a civil action may be commenced to recover the penalty and costs associated with the collection of the penalty.
 If the applicable civil penalty is not paid within 60 days, he shall be guilty of a Class 3 misdemeanor under NCGS 14-4.

 Level I